 MLS: Juan Pablo Angel, Jamie Moreno, Ante Razov, Zlatan

-FCD: Hugo Sanchez, Jason Kreis, Roberto Mina, Jeff Cunningham
+FCD: Hugo Sanchez, Jason Kreis, Roberto Mina, Jeff Cunningham, David Texeira

-Usage that makes my head hurt: That time Ramon Nunez wore it for Dallas
+Usage that makes my head hurt: That time Ramon Nunez wore no. 9 for FC Dallas.

 10 – The Man